-- 45. It is important that Members can raise matters with the Speaker freely so correspondence with the Speaker is confidential unless agreed otherwise. - 46.
-Members, their staff, and House staff work together to make the House of Commons function effectively.
-This work is typically undertaken in a constructive manner and there is clear commitment on the part of the House of Commons Commission to ensuring that everyone is, at all times, treated with dignity, courtesy and respect in line with Parliament's Behaviour Code.
+- 44. Members, their staff, and House staff work together to make the House of Commons function effectively.
+This work is typically undertaken in a constructive manner and there is clear commitment on the part of the House of Commons Commission to ensuring that everyone is, at all times, treated with dignity, courtesy and respect. - 45.
+The Independent Complaints and Grievance Scheme (ICGS) is a support service for anyone experiencing bullying, harassment, and sexual misconduct on the parliamentary estate and/ or while carrying out parliamentary work.
+The scheme is available to staff employed by or working for the House of Commons, House of Lords, or Parliamentary Digital Service, staff working for MPs and Peers (including constituency staff), MPs and Peers, as well as contractors employed by external organisations who hold a parliamentary pass and visitors on the Parliamentary estate.

-- 47. The Independent Complaints and Grievance Scheme (ICGS) is a support service for anyone experiencing bullying, harassment, and sexual misconduct on the parliamentary estate and/ or while carrying out parliamentary work.
-The scheme is available to staff employed by or working for the House of Commons, House of Lords, or Parliamentary Digital Service, staff working for MPs and Peers (including constituency staff), MPs and Peers, as well as contractors employed by external organisations who hold a parliamentary pass and visitors on the Parliamentary estate. - 48.
-All members of the Parliamentary community can call the ICGS Helpline, for free at 0808 168 9281 (Text relay: 18001 0808 168 9281).
+46. All members of the Parliamentary community can call the ICGS Helpline, for free at 0808 168 9281 (Text relay: 18001 0808 168 9281).
 Working hours are 9-5 Monday-Friday.
-The helpline can also be contacted by e-mail (support@ICGShelpline.org.uk).
+The helpline can also be contacted by e-mail (support@ICGShelpline.org. uk).
 An advisor will support anyone contacting the ICGS Helpline by talking with them about their experiences.
 The advisor will then provide guidance through options for dealing with the behaviour, including the option to make a formal complaint.
 These conversations are confidential.